 Notice the clean edge of the roof, designed to allow water to run off anywhere along the roof.
 This will also change.
 This is where I will be installing the track that will serve as the feet for the panels.
 After installation water is going to be channeled so that it only runs off the roof in a few choice locations.
 Hopefully, this will keep the areas above the slides looking much cleaner than they currently look.

 Until I saw the Zamp Obsidian solar panels, I concluded that all solar panels were pretty much the same.
 These new Zamp Obsidian solar panels really outclass the other panels available on the market.

 The frame mounting system also allows me to remove and replace a panel without disturbing the rest of the panels.
-On my previous RV, once the panels were in position, they were there to stay.
+For my previous RV, once the panels were in position, they were there to stay.
 Good luck cutting through the stainless steel mounting brackets.
-If for some reason my new Zamp Obsidian solar panels need to be removed, they can be by just removing the mounting bolts.
+If for some reason my new Zamp Obsidian solar panels need to be removed, they can be done by just removing the mounting bolts.

 On our last RV, we installed and were happy enough, with poly-crystalline panels, mounted directly on the roof.
 I mounted these panels by drilling through the frame on the side of the panels.